oscarmendozach/GettingandCleaningDataCourseProject/README.md

 5. The Work submitted for this project is the work of the studen who submitted it.

-All the script is written in the file run_analysis.R The final dataset is in the file tydidataset.csv
+All the script is written in the file run_analysis.R The final dataset is in the file tydidataset.txt
 All the variables, data and transformation is explained in the CodeBook.md